Chapter 1

 If your manager feels your performance is back on track, that’s the end of this process!
 The documentation of this process will remain logged for future reference, and your manager should add a note indicating they’re happy with your improvement at this stage.
 Case closed!

-If your manager feels your performance is not where it should be, this final conversation will be about whether or not SALT Insure remains a good fit for you.
+If your manager feels your performance is not where it should be, this final conversation will be about whether or not SALT remains a good fit for you.

 Manager: It’s been another six weeks since we talked about jobs slipping through the cracks and your lack of responsiveness.
 You committed to making progress on your kickoff plans, answering daily check-in questions, and having zero dropped assignments.
 All of these things are still not where you said they would be after now a total of 10 weeks since we first talked about this problem.
-We have to talk about your future at SALT Insure now.
+We have to talk about your future at SALT now.
 You don’t seem to be able to manage your work after repeated warnings.

 At this final stage, your manager will add more notes about your most recent talk, and they’ll detail why they were or were not convinced of your progress.
 If you’ve been terminated, that will be noted in the documentation.